-3 The situation in mathematics: numbers as the sole foundation of, and directing force for, the entire current scientific edifice of natural numbers, including four stages in their emergence, and tried to justify why "the decisive and irreplaceable role of the induction axiom in the well-known Peano axiomatization of natural numbers is a reflection of the inductive cognitive origin of numbers".
+4 The present-day mathematics: numbers as the sole foundation of, and directing force for, the entire current scientific edifice

+The story of numbers goes back in history at least many tens of millennia, predating the development of civilization itself.
+In [15, Section 3], I briefly outlined the inductive origin of natural numbers, including four stages in their emergence, and tried to justify why "the decisive and irreplaceable role of the induction axiom in the well-known Peano axiomatization of natural numbers is a reflection of the inductive cognitive origin of numbers".